Abortion Pill vs. Surgical Abortion: What Is the Difference?

 How do the two methods compare?

-• Timing: The abortion pill can be used up to 10 weeks.
-Surgical abortion can be used from about 5 to 6 weeks through the second trimester, depending on the facility.
+Both the abortion pill and surgical abortion are safe, effective, and common, but they differ in timing and in how the process feels.
+The abortion pill can be used up to 10 weeks and works 93 to 98% of the time.
+Surgical abortion can be done from about 5 to 6 weeks through the second trimester, depending on the facility.
+It works over 99% of the time.

-• Pain management: With the abortion pill, you manage cramps at home with ibuprofen.
-With surgical abortion, the clinic provides anesthesia or sedation during the procedure.
+Pain is handled differently too.
+With the pill, you manage cramps at home with ibuprofen.
+With surgical abortion, the clinic gives anesthesia or sedation during the procedure.
+Recovery is similar for both, and most patients get back to normal life within 1 to 2 days.

 Who is eligible for each method?